coherent-research/mcs-documentation/DCEApiDescription.md

 details         | String | Details relating to any errors.
 This parameter is only included if the response code does not equal 200. | NO

 ### Sample - successful case
-From master application to DCE:
+HTTP request from master application to DCE:
 ```
 POST https://www.coherent-research.co.uk/DCE/collection-cancel
 content-type: application/json